Tegan McGrady: San Diego Wave FC

-San Diego Wave FC announced that the club had acquired the rights to McGrady ahead of the expansion team's inaugural season in 2022.
+San Diego Wave FC announced that the club had acquired McGrady's rights before the expansion team's inaugural season in 2022.
 She made 10 appearances for the team.

 Portland Thorns FC

 On July 25, 2022, Portland Thorns FC announced that the club had traded defender Madison Pogarch to San Diego in exchange for McGrady.

+Dijon FCO

+McGrady signed for Dijon FCO in July 2024.

+McGrady was released by Dijon in June 2025.

 International career

 McGrady was a member of multiple United States Soccer Federation youth teams throughout her childhood and joined the United States women's national under-17 soccer team in 2013.
 She went on to make 11 appearances, starting all of them, and assisted on 5 goals in 818 minutes of play.
-In 2014, she appeared in a further 3 games, starting 2, accruing 210 minutes.
+In 2014, she appeared in 3 games, starting 2, accruing 210 minutes.

 McGrady joined the United States women's national under-20 soccer team in 2016 and made 3 appearances, starting 2, for 210 minutes.
-In 2017, she progressed to the United States women's national under-23 soccer team and made 3 appearances, all starts, and contributed 2 assists in 258 minutes played.
+In 2017, she progressed to the United States women's national under-23 soccer team.
+She made 3 appearances, all starts, and contributed 2 assists in 258 minutes played.

-McGrady made her senior national team debut for the United States on April 8, 2018, against Mexico, as a 58th minute substitute replacing Mallory Pugh.
+McGrady made her senior national team debut for the United States on April 8, 2018, against Mexico, as a 58th-minute substitute replacing Mallory Pugh.